collaborativebioinformatics/Viewing_expressed_variants/README.md

 ```

+**3.** setting up the environments

-A singularity container was built to run the pipeline.
+A singularity container was built to run the expression variants analysis and visualization pipeline.
 The recipe file (expressed_variants.def) will be available this Git repository.

 To build the singularity container on your unix environment, do:
 ```